-Can a new limited company get a business loan?
+Can a new limited company receive business financing

-Yes, new limited companies are eligible for a loan as long as they have been trading for at least 6 months.
-The limited company would also need to have a minimum £5000 of monthly turnover to also be eligible for a limited company loan.
+Yes, new limited companies are eligible for a loan, as long as they have been trading for at least 6 months.
+The limited company would also need to have a minimum of £5000 in monthly turnover to be eligible for a limited company loan.

 How can a limited company loan help my business?

 A limited company loan can be used for just about anything.
 As the loans are unsecured, there is no danger of losing precious assets if you are unable to make repayments.
 Ltd company loans offer business owners uncompromised flexibility, and borrowing is kept simple with bespoke payment plans at competitive interest rates.
 Extra cash flow can help tide your company over when times are tough, or boost business growth through the purchase of new machinery or equipment.
 The options are endless:

 • Help make corporation tax payments more manageable

 • Borrow for the short term, pay back over 1 – 3 years